lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 ### AWS Fargate: Serverless compute for containers

-> AWS Fargate: Serverless compute for containers
+> [!NOTE] AWS Fargate: Serverless compute for containers
 >
 > By default, Fargate tasks are given a minimum of 20 GiB of free ephemeral storage